 Form your meatballs into approximately 1.5″ spheres and place on a lined baking sheet.
 If you are baking them you can stick them right in the oven and bake at 400 for 15 minutes.
 If you want to pan fry, place the tray in the refrigerator for about 10 minutes to let the meatballs firm up, then pan fry over medium heat for another 10 minutes.

-Is it Best to Bake or Fry These Meatballs?
+Is it Best to Bake or Fry?

 I’ve had equal success with both baking and pan frying them, so know that you’re free to do either.
 If you are baking them, have a thermometer on hand to measure the internal temperature.
 Because ovens vary so much, I highly encourage you to start checking your meatballs for doneness at the 10 minute mark.
 I would hate for you to overcook and dry out your meatballs because your oven runs a bit differently than mine, therefore cooks faster.

-Alternately, if pan frying these, I recommend heating about 2 tbsp of oil in a saute pan over medium high heat.
+Alternately, if pan frying these, I recommend heating about 2 tablespoon of oil in a saute pan over medium high heat.
 Cook them up in batches, making sure to turn the meatballs around so they cook evenly.
 The trick is to cook them on one side just long enough so that they don’t stick to the pan when you try to turn them.
 I have found 5 minutes to just about be the perfect timing.

 Lower the heat to medium-low if the pan starts to smoke and meatballs are getting too brown on the outside before cooking thoroughly on the inside.